Non-uniqueness of the homotopy class of bounded curvature paths: On the diameter of

 \begin{itemize} \item The maximum of the distances between points in $C_1$ and $C_2$ is given by the endpoints of the segment $WZ$.
 That is,

 \item The minimum of the distances of points in $C_1$ and $C_2$ is given by the endpoints of the segment $XY$.
 That is,

 \end{itemize} We leave the details to the reader. \end{remark}

-\begin{theorem} The diameter of $\Omega$ is strictly bounded by 4. \end{theorem} \begin{proof} Since the region $\Omega$ is compact and the Euclidean distance is continuous we have that $d:\Omega \times \Omega \rightarrow {\mathbb R}^{\geq 0}$ attains a maximum.
-By Lemma \ref{boundary} the maximum of $d$ in $\Omega$ must be achieved in $\partial \Omega$.
-Lemma \ref{locmax} establishes that $d(x,y)$ is a local maximum.
-Corollary \ref{distR2} establishes an upper bound for the distances between the opposite arcs in $\partial{\mathcal R}_2$ and, by the first item in Remark \ref{minmax}, such a value is a local maximum only if such arcs intersect the line joining the respective centers of the overlapping circles inside $\Omega$.
+\begin{theorem} The diameter of $\Omega\subset \mathbb R^2$ is strictly bounded by 4. \end{theorem} \begin{proof} Since the region $\Omega$ is compact and the Euclidean distance is continuous we have that $d:\Omega \times \Omega \rightarrow {\mathbb R}^{\geq 0}$ attains a maximum.
+Naturally, the maximum of $d$ must be achieved in $\partial \Omega$.
+In addition, note that $d(x,y)$ may or may not be a local maximum whenever $\Omega$ exists, see Fig. \ref{figregex} for examples of both cases.
+Corollary \ref{distR2} establishes an upper bound for the distances between the opposite arcs in $\partial{\mathcal R}_2$ and, by the first item in Remark \ref{minmax} extended to overlapping circles such a value is a local maximum only if such arcs intersect the line joining the respective centers of the overlapping circles inside $\Omega$.
 The second item in Remark \ref{minmax} establishes that the distances between opposite arcs in $\partial{\mathcal R}_1$ and $\partial{\mathcal R}_3$ are at most candidates to be saddles or local mimima.
-By considering $d(x,y)$ as in Lemma \ref{locmax} and $d(z,w)$ as in Remark \ref{minmax} we have that:
+We have that:

-concluding that $\mbox{\it diam}(\Omega)<4$ as desired. \end{proof}
+concluding that $\mbox{\rm diam}(\Omega)<4$ as desired. \end{proof}